Classic Financial and Corporate Scandals

 Jardine Fleming

-An account of the Colin Armstrong affair and its effects on Jardine Fleming and on Hong Kong in general.
+An account of the Colin Armstrong affair and its effects on Jardine Fleming.
+9 September 1996.

 Martin Frankel